vantablanta/msarendo/README.md

 >Developed by [Michelle-Njeri](https://github.com/vantablanta)

 ## Description
 >A freelance platform for the informal sector.
-A user can post a job, vet a potential candidate using just one click.
-Download any required docuemnts for vetting.
+A user can post a job, and vet a potential candidate using just one click.
+Download any required documents for vetting.
 It implements a complex notification system using SMTP.

 ##  Live Link